chriswgerber/dfp-ads/readme.txt

 There was an issue in the build process that has been fixed.
 Please upgrade immediately.

 == Changelog ==

+= 0.3.0

+* New - Adds option to turn off asynchronous loading.
+* Enhancement - Adds class `dfp_ad_pos` to ad tags.
+* Bugfix - Fixes shortcode issue where content would always appear at the top of the content area.

 = 0.2.5